-Medical & Consent Forms - Please ensure you fill out the Prince Alfred College Outdoor Education Consent Form and return to your son's class teacher before Friday Monday 23rd of May.
+Medical & Consent Forms - Please ensure you fill out the Prince Alfred College Outdoor Education Consent Form and return to your son's class teacher before Friday Monday 1st of May.

-To ensure your son's medical information is correct, please log on to the Tass Parent Lounge website (instructions contained in this information booklet) and check that the medical details are up to date.
+To ensure your son's medical information is correct, please log on to the TASS Parent Lounge website (instructions contained in this information booklet) and check that the medical details are up to date.
 If your son requires specialist medication, e.g. Ventolin, Epipen etc please ensure this is packed and sent with your son from home (any medication he currently has stored at PAC will be sent as 'back up' only).
 Please inform Daniel Cibich of any current medication or special concerns.
 Medication required on program must be accompanied by a completed Medication Authority.

+Covid-19

-Covid-19 - Please do not send your son on program if he is unwell, displaying symptoms of Covid-19 OR is being tested for Covid-19.
-If unsure, please refer to the College information.
+If your son has tested positive for Covid in the 5-days prior to the start date, please do not send them on camp.
+Please do not send your son on program if he is unwell, displaying symptoms of Covid-19 OR is being tested for Covid-19.